adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 *I'm back after a hiatus, and by hiatus I mean finishing my PhD (December 2022).
 I now work as a software developer at an environmental analytics company here in Luxembourg - more about that in a later post.*

+> tl;dr: In this post, I discuss data curation of transformation products, molecular similarity calculation, and its use in the risk assessment of chemicals, based on a recent review paper by Löffler et al.
+>
+> I'd like to believe there's something in this post for everyone - a little bit of cheminformatics, some environmental chemistry, and a generous sprinkle of environmental risk assessment.
+However, I admit it can sometimes get a bit technical, so please bear with :)

-I came across an interesting [review](https://doi.org/10.1021/acs.est.2c09854) published just 6 days ago related to the **risk assessment of antimicrobials** in Environmental Science & Technology.
+I came across an interesting [review](https://doi.org/10.1021/acs.est.2c09854) published just 5 days ago related to the **risk assessment of antimicrobials** in Environmental Science & Technology.

 This line in the abstract caught my eye: *"we propose evaluation of structural similarity between parent compounds and TPs for TP risk assessment"*.